 Thursday September 18, 1997 Day 42

 All night the wind blew on and off with strong gusts.
 In the morning I prepared for a motorbike expedition.
 Unlike yesterday, I took long pants, a pullover, and the storm jacket.
 I also packed a picnic lunch.
-Before hitting the road, I called Autohelm in Athens, They did send the part 2 days ago, as promised, and they gave me the shipping number.
+Before hitting the road, I called Autohelm in Athens.
+They did send the part 2 days ago, as promised, and they gave me the shipping number.

 At 9:00 I rode the bike to the West and just like yesterday went via Piles and then headed north following the West coast.
 The sea to the left was very angry and there were many clouds on the sky.
 To the right there was a lovely pine tree forest.
 At a card phone I dialed the Faneromeni’s mobile telephone number and Nikos did answer.
 They are holed in Phinikas, Syros waiting for the gale to blow over, which according to a forecast they got, will not be until Saturday.
 Here I was experiencing very strong gusts.
 I continued toward Spoa.
 At Spoa the paved road ends.
 I followed the very rough dirt road leading to Olympos.

-The road follows the high ridge of the island from which I can see both the East and the West coasts.
+The road follows the high ridge of the island from which I could see both the East and the West coasts.
 The view was breathtaking and so were the gusts which threatened to blow the motorbike off the road.
 In many exposed spots the wind made it impossible to ride, and I had to push the bike on foot.
 I was scared, but I kept on pushing and riding the bike at very low speed.
 Despite having changed to the long pants, pullover, and storm jacket, the wind penetrated them and I was cold.

 After a long time I finally saw Olympos at a distance looking like a mirage.
 As it was past noon I stopped and had my lunch.
 Instead of going to the town directly I rode down hill to Diaphani, Olympos’ harbor.
-The road was paved again, just from the Olympos to Diaphani, but with a lot of cave-ins.
+The road was paved again, just from Olympos to Diaphani, but with a lot of cave-ins.
 All the traffic to Olympos comes by ferry boats via Diaphani and this road.
 This road has many hairpin turns and is very dramatic.
 All the trees are bent and show signs of being tortured by the relentless wind.
 Diaphani itself is a pleasant but hardly remarkable village.

 Back on the bike I rode to Olympos.
 Olympos was by far the most picturesque village I had seen so far in Karpathos and in many other islands as well.
 It has many narrow winding streets, many with stairs.
 One of the streets had been spruced up and was lined with stores and restaurants for the tourists who are brought with tour busses from Diaphani.
 Many of the stores were tended by ladies in Karpathian costume who sold embroideries.
 Their laid back soft selling technique was very refreshing after the pushy hard sell in Turkey.
 They had several attractive designs and they were not too expensive - 7 to 10 thousand drachmas.
 I bought one.